ceph/ceph/doc/releases/pacific.rst

   bluestore-quick-fix-on-mount parameter is set to true or ceph-bluestore-tool's quick-fix/repair commands are invoked.
   Relevant tracker: https://tracker.ceph.com/issues/53062
+  bluestore-quick-fix-on-mount continues to be set to false, by default.

 * MGR: The pg_autoscaler will use the 'scale-up' profile as the default profile.
   16.2.6 changed the default profile to 'scale-down' but we ran into issues